 - Has good handling of stress in life

-Holistic approaches to mental health consider the mind, body, and spirit as one.
-Practices such as aromatherapy, journaling, herbal remedies, and Reiki healing contribute to long-term emotional balance.
-Instead of focusing only on symptoms, holistic mind-body balance, overall harmony, and awareness.
+Holistic health considers the mind, body, and spirit as one.
+Practices like aromatherapy, journaling, herbal remedies, and Reiki contribute to long-term emotional balance.
+The approach focuses on overall harmony rather than just symptom management.

 3. Common Causes of Mental Stress